 Did you know that hosta cultivars grow at different rates?
 It surprised me when I first started getting into these plants to see that some had a quick growth habit and some were slow.
-My goal was to get a full yard along the edges in the shade as quickly as possible, so I started to do a little digging to see what the fastest growing hostas are.
+My goal was to get a full yard along the edges in the shade as quickly as possible, so I did a little digging to see what the fastest growing hostas are.

-I found that I don’t have to necessarily sacrifice color or size for growing speed, so I could mix and match different hosta types and create a colorful and vibrant space.
-I decided that I wanted to share my findings with you to ensure that you too can pick out fast growing hosta varieties to plant in your yard to enjoy all spring and well into the fall.
+I found I don’t have to sacrifice color or size for growing speed, so I could mix and match different hosta types and create a colorful and vibrant space.
+I decided I wanted to share my findings with you to ensure that you too can pick out fast growing hosta varieties to plant in your yard to enjoy all spring and well into the fall.

 The goal is to have a lush and full yard or garden area all growing season long.
 So, the quicker your hostas grow and fill in, and better off you’ll be.
 Are you curious?
-If so, let’s dive into what I found and you can see whether or not you want to plant varieties from my list of fast growing hostas this year.
+If so, let’s dive into what I found and you can see whether you want to plant varieties from my list of fast growing hostas this year.

 What are Fast Growing Hostas?

 First off, you have to know what I mean when I refer to a fast growing hosta variety.
 Most people mistakenly believe that fast growing refers to how quick the plants come up in the spring and develop their new leaves.
 However, this is incorrect.

 When I talk about fast growing hostas, it encompasses how quickly the plants add new divisions or buds to the plant’s crown.
 This will enlarge the clump as a whole.
 Any size category for hostas deal with the clumps once they mature at five or six years.
 The clump size will depend on the number of new buds that each plant adds every year since you first planted it.
 The new buds will influence the plant clump’s width.